0xMiya/Guides/Installation/archlinux.md

 ### EFI System Partition (ESP) ***Already exists***

 If you already have an esp (for example if you're dual-booting) just mount it.
 If you need to create one, skip this step.
 (And also skip the formating!)

+Important: You need to first mount the root partition, before you can mount the esp!

 Note: when dualbooting, check for an existing EFI-Partition